rockit-astro/robodimmd/README.md

 `robodimm` is a commandline utility that shows the ING RoboDIMM seeing.

-See [Software Infrastructure](https://github.com/warwick-one-metre/docs/wiki/Software-Infrastructure) for an overview of the W1m software architecture and instructions for developing and deploying the code.
+See [Software Infrastructure](https://github.com/warwick-one-metre/docs/wiki/Software-Infrastructure) for an overview of the observatory software architecture and instructions for developing and deploying the code.

 ### Software setup
 After installing `observatory-robodimm-server`, the `robodimmd` must be enabled using: